suncoast-devs/handbook/lessons/cs-loops/reading/intro.md

 ## Looping

-Often in programming we need to do a task a certain number of times, or we need to process all the items in some collection.
-This is where the idea of `loops` can help.
+Often in programming, we need to perform a task repeatedly, or we need to process all the items in some collection.
+For these situations we can use the idea of `loops`.

-Let's say we want to do some statement `10` times.
+Let's say we want to perform some statement, or statements, `10` times.
 We could do this with the `while` control flow statement as follows:

 ```C#
 var counter = 0;